enterspeedhq/enterspeed-docs/docs/integrations/sitecore/getting-started.md

 ```

 ## Configuration

+Once installed, please navigate to ```/sitecore/templates/System/Enterspeed``` in the Master database, and publish the item, including all descendants.
+These templates must exist in the Web database as a prerequisite for Enterspeed configuration items.

-Once installed, your Sitecore instance will be loaded with a new item in ```/Sitecore/system``` called "Enterspeed Configuration".
+You will see that your Sitecore instance is loaded with a new item in ```/Sitecore/system``` called "Enterspeed Configuration".

 You will have to create a Site configuration, for each Enterspeed configuration you would like to create.